Getting to Know Hard Water Terms

 - Twin-tank water softener: This model uses more floor space but that’s because of the two resin tanks.
 The space accommodation is worth it.
 When one tank is being used for soft water, the other is regenerating soft water in case more is needed throughout the day.
 The twin-tank system is great for large families who need more soft water during the day, making the higher cost well worth it.

 Looking to go above and beyond a standard softener?
 These add-ons may be for you.

-- Salt bridge: A salt bridge occurs when a hard crust forms in the brine tank and creates an empty space between the water and the salt, preventing salt from dissolving into the water to make brine.
+- Salt bridge: This is when a solid crust develops in the brine tank and forms an empty space between your water and scale.
+This stops the salt from dissolving and making brine.
 Use a broom handle to carefully push on the top of the salt, using a little bit of pressure to break it up if it has solidified.

-- Salt mushing: When dissolved salt recrystallizes and forms sludge on the bottom of the brine tank, salt mushing has taken place.
-This thick layer of salt messes with the regeneration process by creating a serious blockage in the tank.
+- Salt mushing: This is when the dissolved salt in your tank reforms and creates a sludge-like substance at the bottom of the brine tank.
+Salt mushing creates blockage in the tank, negatively affecting the regeneration process.
 The only way to fix this is to drain the softener of its water, dig out all the old salt, and replace it with fresh salt.

 - Water softener cleanser: By using a water softener cleanser every four months you can maintain your water softener’s peak efficiency and performance.
 It also helps remove harmful deposits from your water softener’s resin bed, valve and system.

 With a new understanding of the key terms associated with hard water and water softeners, finding the best solution for your home will be a breeze.
 To help narrow down your search even more, get your personalized softening solution based on your unique needs.